Get exclusive member benefits & effect social change. Join Today

-The cause of AVMs is unknown.
-Some doctors believe they occur in the womb or shortly after birth, and appear later as the child ages.
+What causes AVMs is unknown.
+Some doctors believe they occur in the womb or shortly after birth and appear later as the child ages.

-Children born with an AVM condition may have a bluish tint to their skin due to the absence of oxygenated blood circulating through the body.
+Children born with an AVM condition may have a bluish tint to their skin.
+This is due to the absence of oxygenated blood circulating through the body.
 The skin tends to darken to a deep red or purple as children age and the condition worsens.

 You may not have significant symptoms if you have an AVM in the brain.
-In some cases, brain AVMs may cause headaches or seizures; however, due to lack of symptoms, this type of AVM often goes undiagnosed or unnoticed until it presents life-threatening symptoms.
+In some cases, brain AVMs cause headaches or seizures.
+Unfortunately, due to lack of symptoms, this type of AVM often goes undiagnosed or unnoticed until it presents life-threatening symptoms.

 If the AVM is elsewhere in the body, the symptoms may be more pronounced.